pklosko/ZivyObraz/README.md

 ## :warning: For production USE original sketch from https://github.com/MultiTricker/zivyobraz-fw !!!

 :calendar: 20240510
-* Add POWER_SAVE as a sepparate option
+* Add POWER_SAVE as a separate option

 :calendar: 20240505